QubesOS/qubes-doc/configuration/resize-disk-image.md

 ### Shrinking private disk image (Linux VM, R4.0)

-1. Create a new qube with smaller disk using Qube Manager or qvm-create
+1. Create a new qube with smaller disk using Qube Manager or `qvm-create`
-2. Move data using OS tools
+2. Move data to the new qube using `qvm-copy` or OS utilities
-3. Delete old qube using Qube Manager or qvm-remove
+3. Delete old qube using Qube Manager or `qvm-remove`

 ### Shrinking private disk image (Linux VM, R3.2)